PostgreSQL Performance Tuning: Optimize Your Database Server

 mount -o remount,noatime,nodiratime /pgdata

-By default, the page size on Linux is 4kB.
-A typical PostgreSQL instance may allocate many GBs of memory, which will end up with potential performance problems with such a small page size.
-Also, given that these pages will be fragmented, using them for large data sets will end up with extra time for mapping them.
+By default, the page size on Linux is 4KB.
+A typical PostgreSQL instance may allocate many GBs of memory, leading to potential performance problems due to the small page size.
+Also, since these pages will be fragmented, mapping them for large data sets requires extra time.

-Enabling huge pages on Linux will give a performance boost to PostgreSQL as it will allocate large blocks (huge pages) of memory all together.
+Enabling huge pages on Linux will boost PostgreSQL performance as it will allocate large blocks (huge pages) of memory altogether.

-By default, huge pages are not enabled on Linux, which is also suitable for PostgreSQL’s default huge_pages setting, which is “try”, which basically means “use huge pages if available on the OS, otherwise no.”
+By default, huge pages are not enabled on Linux, which is also suitable for PostgreSQL’s default huge_pages setting try, which means “use huge pages if available on the OS, otherwise no”.

-Let’s start by finding how many huge pages are needed on your system for PostgreSQL.
-When a PostgreSQL instance is started, postmaster creates a file called postmaster.pid file in $PGDATA.
+First, find out how many huge pages your system needs for PostgreSQL.
+When a PostgreSQL instance is started, the postmaster creates a postmaster.pid file in $PGDATA.
 You can find the pid of the main process there:

 $ head -n 1 $PGDATA/postmaster.pid